Engagement & Wedding Ring Resizing Guide

 How much does it cost to get a ring resized?

 Every engagement and wedding ring is distinct, meaning there isn’t a set cost for having a ring resized.

-Most of the time, reputable jewellers you used to purchase your engagement ring offers a resizing service for a nominal fee.
+Most of the time, reputable jewellers you used to purchase your engagement ring offer a resizing service for a nominal fee.

-If you end up using a third party for ring resizing, there are various things you need to think about while affect resizing costs:
+If you end up using a third party for ring resizing, there are various things you need to think about which may affect resizing costs: